dyokelson/Thrase.jl/README.md

 include("examples/stripped_qd_driver.jl");
 ```
 Note that the parameters set in the input file "examples/bp1-qd.dat" are slightly modified from the benchmark description to allow for fast simulation on most personal computers.
 The driver file calls a stripped down version of the code (for training purposes).

-# Documentation:
-<a href="https://thrase.github.io/Thrase.jl/dev/"> More to come soon...

 # How to cite:
 - Erickson, B. A., Kozdon, J. E., and Harvey, T. (2022), <a href="https://link.springer.com/article/10.1007/s10915-022-01961-1">A non-stiff summation-by-parts finite difference method for the wave equation in second order form: Characteristic boundary conditions and nonlinear interfaces</a>, Journal of Scientific Computing, doi: 10.1007/s10915-022-01961-1.